Back to top

 • provide information to enable public offices to value good records management.

-We will promote voluntary compliance with the State Records Act and the standards issued under the Act.
+State Records NSW will promote voluntary compliance with the State Records Act and the standards issued under the Act.
 We want public offices to implement good records management and recordkeeping because they understand that it provides critical support to their organisation.

-We recognise that some non-compliance is inevitable.
-We encourage any public office with non-compliance concerns or issues to have a discussion with us about the problems or challenges that they are facing.
+State Records NSW encourages any public office with non-compliance concerns or issues to have a discussion with us about the problems or challenges that they are facing.
 We will work with public offices to develop solutions to problems when they are brought to our attention.
 We believe an open discussion about issues and collaboratively developing a plan for improvement provides the best outcomes.

-Monitor and report on public office compliance
+3.2 Monitor and report on public office compliance

 We report to the Minister and the Parliament on the state of records management and recordkeeping in public offices.
 Our monitoring activities enable us to make such reports.